SignalK/specification/gitbook-docs/request_response.md

 }
 ```

-When processing is done, but it was not succesfull:
+When processing is done, but it was not successful:
 ```json
 {
   "requestId": "123345-23232-232323",